TheShadowEevee/libWiiSharp/README.md

 libWiiSharp is released under the terms of the GNU General Public License v3.
 See the LICENSE file for more info

-TPL code uses SkiaSharp, which is released under the MIT License.
-See the Licenses folder for information.

 ## Credits
 From the original libWiiSharp:
 - Xuzz, SquidMan, megazig, Matt_P, Omega and The Lemon Man for Wii.py